-Your Lawyer Can Make All the Difference in “Guilty” or “Not Guilty”
+Your Lawyer Can Make All the Difference Between “Guilty” or “Not Guilty”

 Everyone familiar with the criminal justice system knows the critical importance of having an experienced, talented, knowledgeable and aggressive criminal defense lawyer.
-Contact Danny Glover, Jr. at Glover Law Firm in Elizabeth City, N.C. immediately if you have been accused of:
+Contact criminal defense attorney Danny Glover, Jr. at Glover Law Firm in Elizabeth City, N.C. immediately if you have been accused of:

 - Any Misdemeanor crimes

 - Any Felony crimes

 - All types of DWI and alcohol violations

 - All Hunting or fishing violation, or related trespassing charge